kendru/learn-cljs/content/section-2/lesson-9-variables-and-values.md

 - Destructure sequences and maps

 [^1]: The official [Destructuring in Clojure guide](https://clojure.org/guides/destructuring) is an excellent reference
-[^2]: This is a tongue in cheek reference to Phil Karlton's famous quote, "There are only two hard things in Computer Science: cache invalidation and naming things."
+[^2]: Did you catch the reference to Phil Karlton's famous quote, "There are only two hard things in Computer Science: cache invalidation and naming things."